birdandhike.com logo

 Hiker in Tule Springs Fossil Beds National Monument

-At present, developed recreational opportunities are nonexistent, but people are welcome to enter and walk about the area.
+At present, developed recreational opportunities are limited, but people are welcome to enter and walk about the area.
 Please look, but do not touch the fossils.

 One nice thing about Tule Springs is that it is close to the urban area, and therefore access is easy.
 In fact, Tule Springs made Expedia's list of America's Top Dinosaur Destinations.
 The article is a bit goofy, but it is still nice to recognized.
-Tule Springs has no dinosaurs, but the closest places with dinosaurs are Red Rock Canyon National Conservation Area and Gold Butte National Monument, both with dinosaur tracks.
+Tule Springs has no dinosaur fossils, but Red Rock Canyon National Conservation Area and Gold Butte National Monument both have dinosaur tracks.

 Administration